ALL THE TIME IN THE WORLD

 He finished his last album, Love in Time, and asked me to release it after he was gone.
 We had been running his website together for five years and he didn’t have to ask; he knew I would continue to maintain it for as long as I could.
 He hoped that, after his death, his story would be told; he didn't want to be forgotten.
 So we set about recording his memories.

 During that first winter in Maine, on nights when he was feeling full of stories, we would take a bottle of wine to his study and sit on his leather couch.
 Dan stoked the fire while I ran the MiniDisc recorder.
 At the start of each session, I checked my notes and told Dan where we had left off.
 He would take it from there.
 If we got to the end of a section, and I remembered something, I’d say, “What about the story you told me about….” and off he’d go.
 When he was satisfied that we’d covered everything, we put the tapes in a safe place.

 Between our trips to Massachusetts General Hospital for tests, treatments and check-ups, Dan sailed, skied, delved into digital photography and began learning Photoshop.

-In October of 2007, after one last two-week cruise aboard Minstrel, we returned her to her mooring in time for football season.
-Dan died at our home in Maine on December 16th.
+In October, after a two-week cruise aboard Dan's sailboat, Minstrel, we returned her to her mooring in the cove in time for football season.
+Dan died two months later, at our home in Maine, on December 16th, 2007.

 On January 6th a big winter storm hit Colorado.
 A few days later, an accumulation of ice and snow collapsed the roof of the 16,000-square-foot horse barn and riding arena at the ranch.